shaounak/dbt_workshop/README.md

 >**Note**: You need to make sure that port `5432` is exposed to the server port `5432` for the next set of steps when you start the postgres docker container.
 Second, you must also make sure that you initialize the your pipenv environment using the `pipenv shell` command or you might have to run the next set of steps using the `pipenv run <command>`.

 ## Testing the dbt connection using `dbt debug`

 Execute the following command on the terminal.
 If you see the output as `All checks passed!`, that means the settings in the connection profile in the home directory or your project directory worked.

 ```bash
 dbt debug
 ```

+>**Note**: If you want to make use of Snowflake or anyother database, you are welcome to make use of instead of the dockerized postgres.
+Just make sure to update your profile file accordingly.

+For the next set of steps visit the individual project folders.